How the sales funnel works

 How to create a sales funnel

-Follow these five steps to build a sales funnel that consistently converts prospects into customers.
+Building a sales funnel doesn't have to be complicated.
+Follow these five steps to create a funnel that consistently converts prospects into customers.

 Step 1: Identify your target audience and their needs